 Enrichment at Oasis Academy South Bank

 OASB’s Enrichment curriculum is designed to support students meet their two goals of being a model citizen and working towards their dream job.
 Students will leave OASB prepared to make the best possible start in their adult life.
-Students in year 7 and 8 and will have three 1 hour sessions a week, in year 9 one hour a week and in year 10 and 11 one 2 hour session.
+All students receive two hours of Enrichment a week.

 The aim of Enrichment is to unlock the potential in all children, regardless of their starting point.
 To do this, the curriculum focusses on three key areas.

 Careers – I know how to find, apply for, and get the job of my dreams.
 The three aims for carers are: